javierbrea/eslint-plugin-boundaries/packages/website/docs/settings/settings.md

 **Default:** `false`

 When `true`, skips all legacy-pattern detection work and suppresses the associated runtime deprecation warnings, reducing overhead at lint time.
-Specifically, the plugin will no longer:

-- Check element descriptors for deprecated `mode` and `category` fields.
-- Scan rule policies for deprecated string/tuple selector syntax, legacy templates, and other deprecated policy properties.
-- Emit deprecation notices for `boundaries/types`, `boundaries/alias`, and similar legacy patterns.

-While this setting is `false`, the plugin emits a one-time "Performance tip" console notice directing you to enable it.
-Once all legacy patterns have been removed from your configuration, set this to `true` to eliminate the detection overhead entirely.
+Turn it on in case you don't want to see the warnings anymore, or to improve performance (but be aware to activate it again before you upgrade to a future major version, as some legacy patterns will be removed).

 ```js
 export default [{